warpwire/sakai-login/README.md

-# sakai-login
+# Warpwire's Sakai Login Script

-### First, gather the following necessary Information:
+## First, gather the following necessary Information: ##
 1. Web services: https://{SAKAI_URL}/direct/

      URL for web services.
 Again, the above URL format is standard in Sakai.
 Note that it may vary if your institution has customized it.